mirumee/ariadne-website/docs/api-reference.md

 EnumType(name, values)
 ```

-[_Bindable_](bindables.md) used for mapping python values to enumeration members defined in GraphQL schema.
+A [_bindable_](bindables.md) used for mapping python values to enumeration members defined in GraphQL schema.

 ### Required arguments

 #### `name`

-`str` with name of enumeration type defined in schema.
+`str` with the name of the enumeration type defined in the schema.

 #### `values`

-`dict`, `enum.Enum` or `enum.IntEnum` instance that defines mappings between Enum members and values
+A `dict`, an `enum.Enum` or an `enum.IntEnum` instance that defines mappings between Enum members and values.

 ### Example

-Enum defined in schema:
+Enum defined in the schema:

 ```graphql
 enum ErrorType {